The best cashback debit and credit cards (November 2024)

 Primarily they’re handy if you are buying something that costs more than £100 and want the added consumer protection that comes with credit cards.
 They can also be useful abroad when hiring a car or when a hotel needs a holding deposit (though you’ll want to ensure it’s fee-free).

-Points vs Cashback
+Points vs cashback

 There are two types of credit card which earn you money as you spend.
 Cashback credit cards pay you back in cold, hard cash.
 Well, it’s usually credit to your card, but you get to spend that as you want.